joehannes-zz/angular-clazz/angular-clazz.coffee.md

 								angular.element(el).on t[1], (args...) =>
 									@$scope.n = i #provide a counter var for lists and similar (ng-)repeated els behaviour.apply @, args

+Recalculate scoped vars so two-way-databinding is instantly functional

+									@$scope.$apply()

 Quasi-Constructor = Initialization of child classes as it is advised to not write custom constructors for child classes